 - Economic sensitivity – This is not just how sensitive a company's operations are to the economy but which economy.
 Of late North American sensitive companies have lagged behind those more sensitive to the global economy as China re-opens.

 - Pricing power – Yes, inflation is starting to fade but cost inflation is still strong.
 How much ability does the company have to pass on higher costs to customers?

 This is an abbreviated, simplified list, as it really comes down to direct company analysis.
 And what value or price is that company being valued?
-Which does raise a problem depending on the dividend strategy.
-Many products (ETFs and Funds) and dividend portfolios using direct equity investments tend to be very static.
+Which raise a problem depending on the dividend strategy.
+Many products (ETFs and funds) and dividend portfolios using direct equity investments tend to be very static.
 This worked when the companies were all being lifted by falling yields.
 However, if fundamental factors are becoming more important to the performance of dividend-paying companies, such a static approach may prove challenged.

-We are positive for a continued healthy inclusion of dividend-focused companies in most Canadian's portfolios, whether held directly or from an ETF/Fund.
+We are positive for a continued healthy inclusion of dividend-focused companies in most Canadian's portfolios, whether held directly or from an ETF/fund.
 That being said, investors should start to consider allocating more towards actively managed dividend strategies compared to more static or rules-based approaches.
 The drivers of performance are likely going to change over time, which we have already started to see:

 1H 2022: As yields rose, the most interest rate sensitive dividend companies suffered the most (aka bond proxies), and the more cyclical yield names did better.

 2H 2022: More recently, the bond proxies have been recovering as fear moves from inflation to potential economic weakness or recession.
 And the more economically cyclical dividend payers are split – those that are sensitive to the North American economy have lagged, and those more sensitive to the global economy and China re-opening have led.